alphagov/govuk-design-system/src/components/service-navigation/index.md

 There’s a risk that slot contents may look or work differently in a future release of GOV.UK Frontend.

 You’ll need to ensure that slot content still works as intended after each update.

+## Brand refresh of the Service navigation component

+In June 2025, we updated this component to support a wider refresh of the GOV.UK brand.

+The updated Service navigation component:
+- uses light blue as the background colour, instead of grey
+- slightly reduces overall padding

+To help teams refresh the GOV.UK brand in their services, we released GOV.UK Frontend v5.10.0 (and later fix versions).
+For teams on earlier versions, we released GOV.UK Frontend v4.10.0

+To see more details and how to update, you can read the [release notes for GOV.UK Frontend v5.10.0](https://github.com/alphagov/govuk-frontend/releases/tag/v5.10.0) and [release notes for GOV.UK Frontend v4.10.0](https://github.com/alphagov/govuk-frontend/releases/tag/v4.10.0).

 ## Research on this component